koka-lang/koka/readme.md

   like exceptions, async/await, or probabilistic programs, as a user library in a typed and composable way.
 * [Perceus](https://koka-lang.github.io/koka/doc/book.html#why-perceus) is an advanced compilation method for reference counting.
-  Together with [evidence translation][evidence], this lets Koka compile directly to C code _without needing a garbage collector or runtime system_.
+  Together with [evidence passing][evidence], this lets Koka compile directly to C code _without needing a garbage collector or runtime system_.
   Perceus also performs [reuse analysis](https://koka-lang.github.io/koka/doc/book.html#why-fbip) and optimizes functional-style programs to use in-place updates when possible.